Gift vouchers Book now

 Mythical Côte Fleurie

-Cabourg, the romantic, Houlgate, the seaside fantasy, Villers-sur-Mer, the opulent, Deauville, the fashionable, Trouville, the charming, Honfleur, with its basin and its cobbled streets.
-Under the name of Côte Fleurie, a string of famous localities, synonymous with chic and romanticism.
-A line of Belle Époque villas rivaling each other in eccentricities, an invigorating seaside, the ghosts of famous artists and landscapes immortalized on canvas and film populate this coastline bathed in magical light and a mild climate.
+Cabourg, the romantic; Houlgate, the seaside resort; Villers-sur-Mer, the elegant; Deauville, the fashionable; Trouville, the charming; Honfleur, with its harbor and cobbled streets.
+Under the name Côte Fleurie (Flowered Coast), a string of famous towns, synonymous with chic and romance.
+Rows of Belle Époque villas vying for attention with their eccentricities, an invigorating seaside, the ghosts of illustrious artists, and landscapes immortalized on canvas and film populate this coastline bathed in magical light and mild weather.

 The Côte Fleurie, or seaside chic

-In the 19th century, wealthy elites launched the vogue for sea bathing and created the seaside resort.
-The cities of the Côte Fleurie emerge.
-Popular with artists who contribute to their fame, they are developing.
+In the 19th century, wealthy elites popularized sea bathing and created seaside resorts.
+The towns of the Côte Fleurie emerged.
+Prized by artists who contributed to their renown, they flourished.

-From the 1930s onwards, the most elite fans abandoned the Côte Fleurie in favor of the Riviera, but progress in transport, paid holidays and the expansion of tourism led a new population to the beaches which kept the area alive and growing. fortune of seaside sites.
+From the 1930s onwards, the most elitist devotees abandoned the Côte Fleurie in favour of the Riviera, but the progress of transport, paid holidays and the expansion of tourism brought a new population to the beaches which perpetuated and increased the fortune of the seaside resorts.

 Did you know?
-In the 1930s, on the beaches of Deauville, Coco Chanel participated in the emergence of the fashion for tanned complexions, overturning the canon of feminine beauty that was white skin for the elites.
+In the 1930s, on the beaches of Deauville, Coco Chanel participated in the emergence of the tanned complexion fashion, overturning the canon of feminine beauty which was the whiteness of the skin of the elites.

 The Côte Fleurie, a source of inspiration

-The atmosphere, life, landscapes and light of the Côte Fleurie have continued to attract artists who draw inspiration there and find a setting conducive to creation.
+The atmosphere, the life, the landscapes and the light of the Côte Fleurie have always attracted artists who draw inspiration from it and find a setting conducive to creation.

-Many writers (Gustave Flaubert, Marcel Proust, Marguerite Duras, etc.) stayed there regularly.
+Many writers (Gustave Flaubert, Marcel Proust, Marguerite Duras…) stayed there regularly.

-In the 19th century, painters left the workshops and set up their easels in the open air to capture the light of the Côte Fleurie on the canvas and capture the emotion (Mozin, Huet, Corot, Boudin, Courbet,
+In the 19th century, painters left their studios and set up their easels outdoors to capture the light of the Côte Fleurie on canvas and convey emotion (Mozin, Huet, Corot, Boudin, Courbet,

-Monet, Caillebotte, Pissaro, Seurat…).
-In the 20th century, the wild beasts took up the themes of their elders with great color (Dufy, Van Dongen, etc.).
+Monet, Caillebotte, Pissarro, Seurat…).
+In the 20th century, the Fauves took up the themes of their predecessors with strong colours (Dufy, Van Dongen…).

-Since the 1920s, beaches, villages and villas have offered a natural setting of choice to filmmakers, who come to plant their cameras a few kilometers from Paris (A Monkey in Winter in Villerville, Intouchables in Cabourg, A Man and a Woman in Deauville, The 400 moves in Villers, I stay in Blonville-sur-Mer, Bob the flambeur at the Deauville casino…).
+Since the 1920s, beaches, villages and villas have offered a prime natural setting for filmmakers, who come to set up their cameras a few kilometers from Paris (A Monkey in Winter in Villerville, The Intouchables in Cabourg, A Man and a Woman in Deauville, The 400 Blows in Villers, I'm Staying in Blonville-sur-Mer, Bob the Gambler at the Deauville Casino…).

 When Cabourg becomes Proust's Balbec

-“Having learned that there was a hotel in Cabourg, the most comfortable on the entire coast, I went there. » 'Letter from Marcel Proust to Mme de Caraman-Chimay, summer 1907).
-Every summer, for 7 years, the writer returned to Cabourg and depicted the Grand Hôtel and the promenade. “[…] this dining room at Balbec appeared naked, filled with green sunlight like the water of a swimming pool, and a few meters from which the full tide and broad daylight raised, as in front of the celestial city, a rampart indestructible and mobile of emerald and gold. » (In the shade of young girls in flowers).
+“Having learned that there was a hotel in Cabourg, the most comfortable on the entire coast, I went there.”
+(Letter from Marcel Proust to Mme de Caraman-Chimay, summer 1907).
+Every summer for seven years, the writer returned to Cabourg and described the Grand Hôtel and the promenade. “[…] this dining room in Balbec appeared bare, filled with green sunlight like the water of a swimming pool, and a few meters from which the high tide and the bright daylight raised, as if before the celestial city, an indestructible and mobile rampart of emerald and gold.”
+(In the Shadow of Young Girls in Flower).

 Things to do on the Côte Fleurie

-These are cliffs around a hundred meters high, located between Houlgate and Villers.
-These large blocks covered in algae reminded sailors of a herd of cows.
+These are cliffs, some one hundred meters high, located between Houlgate and Villers.
+These large, seaweed-covered boulders reminded sailors of a herd of cows.
 The protected site can be explored on foot at low tide.
-It houses fossils dating back several hundred million years, witnesses of a distant tropical past.
+It contains fossils dating back hundreds of millions of years, evidence of a distant tropical past.